 $ tar xjf minimega.tar.bz2 && cd minimega $ ./bin/minimega

 You may find it convenient to place the minimega directory in

-To build from source you will need Go (version 1.8 or higher) and libpcap headers.
+To build from source you will need Go (version 1.10 or 1.11) and libpcap headers.
 On a Debian-type system, you can install compile-time dependencies with:

 $ apt-get install libpcap-dev

 Having installed the dependencies, grab the minimega source:

 Next, check out the 2.7 release.
 If you wish to run the development version ("tip") of minimega, skip this command.

 This will build and test each of the libraries and tools in the minimega distribution and create a bin/ sudirectory containing each of the minimega tools.
 If you have a Windows cross compiler for Go set up, it will also build windows binaries of several tools.

 minimega is a single binary and needs no configuration files.
 However, because minimega makes use of external programs, you'll need to have some things installed--see the section "System requirements and runtime dependencies" below.

 To deploy minimega to any number of nodes, simply copy the binary to each node.
 See the usage article for information about launching minimega.